mbogonko/Predicting-Recipe-Rating/README.md

 Three columns, `'date'`, `'rating'`, and `'review'`, in the merged dataset have a significant amount of missing values, so we decided to assess the missingness on the dataframe.

-### NMAR Analysis
+### MNAR Analysis

-We believe that the missingness of the `'review'` column is NMAR, because if people feel indifferent about the recipe, they are less likely to leave a review for it since they would feel like they have nothing significant to talk about.
-People usually will leave a review only if they have stronger emotions towards the recipe.
-Their emotions would motivate them to go onto the page, click multiple buttons to leave, and take some time out of their day to write a review.
-For example, people who enjoyed the recipe would be willing to do all the work to leave a good review for the recipe.
+I believe that the missingness of the `'date'` column is MNAR.
+It is possible that the system went down for a day and may have not recorded dates for a certain review, meaning that the missingness depends on the date.

 ### Missingness Dependency

-We moved on to examine the missingness of `'rating'` in the merged DataFrame by testing the dependency of its missingness.
-We are investigating whether the missiness in the `'rating'` column depends on the column `'prop_sugar'`, which is the proportion of sugar out of the total calories, or the column `'n_steps'`, which is the number of steps of the recipe.
+I moved on to examine the missingness of `'rating'` in the merged DataFrame by testing the dependency of its missingness.
+We are investigating whether the missiness in the `'rating'` column depends on the number of tags a recipe has or the cooking time of the recipe.

-> Proportion of Sugar and Rating
+> Number of Tags

-**Null Hypothesis:** The missingness of ratings does not depend on the proportion of sugar in the recipe.
+**Null Hypothesis:** The missingness of ratings does not depend on the number of tags in a recipe.

 **Alternate Hypothesis:** The missingness of ratings does depend on the proportion of sugar in the recipe.

-**Test Statistic:** The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic:** The absolute difference of mean in the number of tags of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

 **Significance Level:** 0.05

+We ran a permutation test by shuffling the missingness of rating for 500 times to collect 500 simulating mean differences in the two distributions as described in the test statistic.

 <iframe
-  src="assets/distr_rating_sugar.html"
+  src="assets/numtags.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-We ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

-<iframe
-  src="assets/empirical_diff_sugar.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-The **observed statistic** of **0.0063** is indicated by the red vertical line on the graph.
+The **observed statistic** of **0.45** is indicated by the red vertical line on the graph.
 Since the **p_value** that we found **(0.0)** is < 0.05 which is the significance level that we set, we **reject the null hypothesis**.
-The missingness of `'rating'` does depend on the `'prop_sugar'`, which is proportion of sugar in the recipe.
+The missingness of `'rating'` does depend on the number of tags.

 > Minutes and Rating